Esperanto: International organizations

-Education

-Esperanto has not been a secondary official language of any recognized country.
-However, it has entered the education systems of several countries, including Hungary and China.

-Esperanto was also the first language of teaching and administration of the now-defunct International Academy of Sciences San Marino.

-The League of Nations made attempts to promote the teaching of Esperanto in its member countries, but the resolutions were defeated (mainly by French delegates, who did not feel there was a need for it).

 Media

 The Chinese government has used Esperanto since 2001 for an Esperanto version of its China Internet Information Center.
 China also uses Esperanto in China Radio International, and for the Internet magazine El Popola Ĉinio.

 The Vatican Radio has an Esperanto version of its podcasts and its website.

 In the summer of 1924, the American Radio Relay League adopted Esperanto as its official international auxiliary language, and hoped that the language would be used by radio amateurs in international communications, but its actual use for radio communications was negligible.